Platforms & Apps

 • Change the price encoded into the order button.
 Then click on the altered order button.
 You may not even notice the price change and deliver the product at a substantial “discount.”

-• Observe the URL of the thank you or download page where an electronically delivered product is delivered and go there to download the item without bothering to pay at all.
+• Observe the URL of the thank you or download page where a digital product is delivered, and go there to download the item without paying.

-Most, but not all, carts allow you to maintain your database offline and then upload it to your cart when changes occur.
-You can still make changes online using a web interface if you like.
-But, if so, you need to be able to download the entire product database, including your changes.
+Most carts allow you to maintain your database offline and then upload it to your cart when changes occur.
+You can still make changes online using a web interface.
+But you would need to download the entire product database, including your changes.

-Before you purchase a cart, check to see how easy it is to upload a product database.
+Before you purchase a cart, check how easy it is to upload a product database.
 Will it “map” fields so that it imports your original fields into their corresponding field names in the new database?
-Also, make sure you have an exit strategy — make sure you can download your product database in its entirety for back-up purposes or to move to another cart.
+Also, make sure you have an exit strategy to download your product database in its entirety for backup purposes or to move to another cart.

 Active online stores work hard at driving sales through various promotions.
 How do you put an item on sale?

-• All stores allow you to change prices — and change them back using a web browser interface.
+• All stores allow you to change prices using a web browser interface.

-• Some (but not all) store-building systems enable you to place featured products, sale products, or new products on the site’s front page to drive sales.
+• Some store-building systems enable you to place featured, sale, or new products on the site’s front page to drive sales.

 • Percentage or dollar amount coupon.